Live Video Streaming

 Description

-Produce, promote, and distribute a live video stream of an event.
-This project must be executed for a business or non-profit client.
-You may use any publicly available service or application, free or paid.
+Promote and produce a live video stream of an event.
+This project should be executed for a business or non-profit client.
+You may use any publicly available streaming platform, free or paid.

 Resources